 Assistant Regional Counsel, Attorney, Social Security Administration

 Ms. Wang-Grimm graduated from the College with honors in political science.
 While at UChicago, she joined Alpha Omicron Pi Women's Fraternity, served as an officer for her house council at Woodward Court, and worked for the law firm Jenner and Block.
 She attended Loyola University Chicago School of Law, and served as the Executive Editor of Publications for the Loyola Law Journal.
 Following graduation, she served as an Assistant Attorney General for the state of Illinois, civil appeals division, and later as a staff attorney and judicial law clerk for the U.S. District Court, Western District of New York.
 Since 1998, she has served as an Assistant Regional Counsel for the Social Security Administration, Office of General Counsel, specializing in disability litigation.
-She is married to a Chicago alumni, has two children, and has stayed active with the Alumni Schools Committee, her class reunion committees, and other UChicago activities.
+She is married to a Chicago alum, has two children, and has stayed active with the Alumni Schools Committee, her class reunion committees, and other UChicago activities.